Emily Hough, Instructor

 Phone: 610-866-8013, ext.
 177

-Students who wish to continue in this field should continue their education at a two or four year college.
+Our goal is employability.
+For this reason, Web Design and Development is comprehensive and well-rounded.
+Students learn how to bid for a project, present to a client, soft skills, digital citizenship, word processing, and content management.
+Students who wish to continue in this field should continue their education at a two or four-year college.
 Software manufacturers such as Adobe offer certifications, however, they are at the professional/educator level.
-It is rare that a student could “join the workforce” straight out of high school in this field, but it is possible through traditional job shadowing and internship opportunities that could lead to entry level employment.
+It is rare that a student could “join the workforce” straight out of high school in this field, but it is possible through traditional job shadowing and internship opportunities that could lead to entry-level employment.

 The Internet is here to stay (with expected job growth by nearly 20% over the next decade).
 More businesses—and customers—are going online every day.
 And advances in technology will make Web skills an ongoing corporate need.
 Two industries worth singling out for opportunities are Internet service providers (ISPs) and Internet consulting firms.
 In addition, there exist many small Web-design shops, each specializing in a different industry.
 Traditional advertising, marketing, and PR companies are also heavily involved in Internet work.
 In addition, graphic design studios have combined website design with their traditional creative services offerings.